mikekchar/BILL/README.md

           complete the input.
 The file is a ledger that describes a recipe, plan and ultimately results of the plan.

+*** Stories that are done
-1. DONE: BILL outputs a field for the name of the beer
+**** DONE BILL outputs a field for the name of the beer
+    :PROPERTIES:
+    :Effort: 2
+    :Done: 2
+    :END
+**** DONE Use Cargo to build instead of make
+    :PROPERTIES:
+    :Effort: 1
+    :Done: 1
+    :END

+*** Stories in the backlog
-2. BILL Reads its output and echos it
+**** TODO BILL Reads its output and echos it
-3. BILL writes an error to STDERR if there is input it doesn't recognise
+**** TODO BILL writes an error to STDERR if there is input it doesn't recognise
-3. BILL Reads its output with details filled in and echos it with the details intact
+**** TODO BILL Reads its output with details filled in and echos it with the details intact
-4. BILL outputs a field for the style
+**** TODO BILL outputs a field for the style
-5. BILL allows input of a style db entry and leaves it unchanged
+**** TODO BILL allows input of a style db entry and leaves it unchanged
-6. If the style matches a style db entry value, BILL outputs guideline values for the recipe
+**** TODO If the style matches a style db entry value, BILL outputs guideline values for the recipe
-7. Bill allows input of a comment and leaves it unchanged
+**** TODO Bill allows input of a comment and leaves it unchanged
-8. If there is no style listed, BILL adds a list of styles from the style DB in comments
+**** TODO If there is no style listed, BILL adds a list of styles from the style DB in comments
-9. If there is a style and there are style comments in the file, BILL removes the style comments
+**** TODO If there is a style and there are style comments in the file, BILL removes the style comments
-10. BILL allows the style db to be loaded from a second file using a command line parameter
+**** TODO BILL allows the style db to be loaded from a second file using a command line parameter